Freelance Marketing Action Plan for Editors

 Word Macros without Tears

 Macros can help you tame Word and automate many editing functions for faster, more precise copyediting.
 Kick-start your macros use in Word 365 during the 90-minute webinar: recording, and cutting & pasting.
 You’ll gain an understanding of macros and learn how to customize them and use wildcards, plus a resource of over 500 macros specifically for editing tasks.

 Help!
 There’s math in my manuscript

-This is not a course on how to do math.
-It is about honing your editorial senses to know when a number-related concept doesn’t sound quite right, and how to use free online tools to check your instincts.
-You’ll see samples of effective queries that use mathematical language, and see real-life examples.
+This course is about honing your editorial senses to know when a number-related concept doesn’t sound quite right, and how to use free online tools to check your instincts.
+You’ll see samples of effective queries that use mathematical language, and see real-life examples of math gone wrong.
 This covers the language of talking about numbers, not the mechanics of calculations.

 If she does 4100 laps one day and 100 the next day how many redheads bought chickens?

-If this is what feels like for you, you’ll feel right at home with this resource.
+If this is what math feels like for you, you’ll feel right at home with this resource.

 Come learn the secret handshake of math.
 Keep the 50+ pg workbook for your editing resources shelf.